-See how easy it is to make authentic German Schnitzels at home, whether you use chicken, veal, or pork this delicious recipe.
+See how easy it is to make authentic German Schnitzels at home, whether you use chicken, veal, or pork in this delicious recipe.

 I like easy recipes.
 Very easy recipes that are no-fuzz and uncomplicated.
 These delicious authentic German schnitzels are definitely that!